Sparse streams

 1. On the Stream Graph tab, right-click the sparse stream and click Check Out and Convert Sparse Stream.

-3. In the dialog that says The edited stream and branched files are in the change, click OK.
+3. In the dialog box that says The edited stream and branched files are in the change, click OK.

 4. On the Pending tab, select the changelist and Submit.